Hydrogen and Helium atoms in strong magnetic fields

-For the sake of comparison with previously determined results, the fits to the calculated data for the three most tightly bound states of helium corresponding to and with are plotted against the calculated data of the researchers in Ref. \cite{Ruder94} and Refs. \cite{Jones1996, Jones1999} in Figures~\ref{fig:figure7}, \ref{fig:figure8} and \ref{fig:figure9}.
-The lines through the data of the other researchers are spline fits.
-It can be seen that the rational functions used to fit the calculated eigenvalues for the binding energies of the three states of the helium atom are consistent with previous work.
+The calculated data for the states and with are compared with the calculated data of the researchers in Refs.~\cite{Ruder94, Jones1996, Jones1999, Ivanov1994, Schmelcher2000, Schmelcher2001, Schmelcher1999} in Table~\ref{tab:Table4} in the appendix.
+It can be seen upon inspecting Table~\ref{tab:Table4}, that the current findings are consistent with previous work.
 In particular they are seen here to be improvements upon the estimates of Ruder et al \cite{Ruder94} over the entire range of considered in this study.
-Jones et al on the other hand had employed a Monte-Carlo approach \cite{Jones1996} for solving the HF equations.
+Jones et al on the other hand, had employed a Monte-Carlo approach \cite{Jones1996} for solving the HF equations.
 They assumed a large number of basis functions with variable parameters that could be fine tuned within the framework of Monte-Carlo simulations to arrive at upper bounds for the energies.
-Though this method is effective, as can be seen from their estimates shown in Figures~\ref{fig:figure7}, \ref{fig:figure8} and \ref{fig:figure9}, it is computationally demanding and it restricts the wave functions of the electrons to be expressed using a finite number of basis functions.
+Though this method is effective, it is computationally demanding and it restricts the wave functions of the electrons to be expressed using a finite number of basis functions.